ipeychev/wedeploy.com/node/electric/src/pages/blog/announcing-support-for-http2-on-wedeploy/index.md

 #### That's cool, glad your site got better, but how do I get these benefits in my application?

 Glad you asked!
-There is no need to do anything, your application with get HTTP/2 support out-of-the-box.
+There is no need to do anything, all services you deploy will get support for HTTP/2 automatically.
 You know the deal - forget about infrastructure, that's our job.
 Your job is to create outstanding applications.

 Happy hacking!